 "The pride of your heart has deceived you" (Obadiah 3).
+Pride always does that because it is from Satan.

 5. What was the source of Edom's pride?

 "You who dwell in the clefts of the rock, whose habitation is high; You who say in your heart, 'Who will bring me down to the ground?'"
 (Obadiah 3).
 Since the time of Edom himself, the Edomites were dwelling in Mount Seir (Genesis 36:8); indeed, Seir, metonymously, became an epithet for Edom just as Zion was for Judah.
 Possessing the high ground is always considered a strategic advantage.